fchatterji/item-catalog/README.md

 # item-catalog

-A catalog of categories and items, developped with angular2 and django.
+A catalog of categories and items, built using django and django-rest-framework for the backend, and angular2 for the frontend.

 ## Description